-Grameenphone was under legal obligation to deduct 15% VAT at source from the payments to any licensing authorities including BTRC pursuant to insertion of Rule 18 (Uma) in Value Added Tax Rules, 1991 which became effective from 1 July 2010.
+Grameenphone was under legal obligation to deduct 15% VAT at source from the payments to any licensing authorities including BTRC pursuant to insertion of Rule 18(Uma) in Value Added Tax Rules, 1991 which became effective from 1 July 2010.
 Since then Grameenphone complied with the same.
 However, the dispute arose in 2011 at the time of Grameenphone's 2G License Renewal when BTRC stipulated in License Renewal Guideline to make the payment 'without any deduction'.
 In 2011 mobile operators including Grameenphone challenged such stipulation in separate Writ Petitions before the Hon'ble High Court Division (HCD) wherein the Court allowed Grameenphone to exercise the right to claim rebate subject to payment of VAT in addition to BTRC's claim amount.
-However, Grameenphone, BTRC and NBR filed separate appeals before the Hon'ble Appellate Division (AD) which are now pending for hearing.
+However, Grameenphone, BTRC and NBR filed separate appeals before the Hon'ble Appellate Division (AD).
+Subsequently, on 7 March 2021 Grameenphone submitted its Concise Statements (point of arguments).
+Now, the appeal filed by BTRC is appearing in the hearing list of Hon'ble AD and will be heard as per accommodation of the Hon'ble Court.
 It should be noted that after amendments in Value Added Tax Rules, 1991, in 2012 at the time of making payment for 2nd installment of 2G Spectrum Assignment Fee, Grameenphone exercised its right to claim rebate of VAT which was subsequently cancelled by the Large Taxpayers' Unit (LTU)-VAT since BTRC, not being a VAT registered entity, could not provide legally required VAT Challan i.e. Mushak-11.
 Grameenphone challenged such cancellation by another Writ Petition which is pending before the Hon'ble HCD.